z3lx/genshin-fov-unlock/README.md

 - `fov_presets` (array of int): List of FOV values to cycle through using keybindings.
 - `interpolate` (bool): Whether to interpolate FOV changes from cycling through presets, character bursts, or other sources.
 Smoothing and threshold settings are used when interpolation is enabled.
 - `smoothing` (float): Time constant in seconds for the exponential filter.
 Lower values make the FOV changes more responsive.
 - `threshold` (float): Time in milliseconds to use as a threshold for frame counting.
 An incorrect value may cause the FOV to fluctuate or not change at all.
-Default of 4 ms should work for most systems.
-See [this issue](https://github.com/z3lx/genshin-fov-unlock/issues/2).
+Default of 3 ms should work for most systems. **If you are on a high-end system and the camera keeps "popping in", consider lowering this value to 2 ms, or disabling interpolation entirely.** See [this issue](https://github.com/z3lx/genshin-fov-unlock/issues/2) for more information.
+- `hook_key` (int): Key to hook the plugin into the game.
 - `enable_key` (int): Key to enable or disable the plugin.
 - `next_key` (int): Key to cycle to the next FOV preset.
 - `prev_key` (int): Key to cycle to the previous FOV preset.